 6. More notifications when it comes to updates!

-Organisations will have better visibility into their configuration management software as new features are added or bugs fixed through these regular updates mentioned earlier.
+Organisations will have better visibility into their configuration management software as new features are added or bugs fixed through the earlier updates.
 If anything is found that needs attention, teams will be able to see this right away and can take any necessary actions!

 7. More ways for organisations to get involved with configuration management!

 As more people become interested in software configuration management, new opportunities may arise for those who want to help make their organisation’s workflow more efficient.
-This could come through education or training on the topic of software configuration management for those who are interested.
+This could come through education or training on software configuration management for those who are interested.

 8. More support when it comes to new features!

-As configuration management software continues to be developed, organisations will have more access to help if they run into any problem along the way with these updates.
-Whether this is through email communication or other forms of support, teams can rest assured knowing someone is there to help!
+As configuration management software continues to be developed, organisations will have more access to help if they run into any problems with these updates.
+Whether through email communication or other forms of support, teams can rest assured knowing someone is there to help!